mrzResearchArena/PyFeat-2.x/README.md

 > **Note:** We can use both long arguments and short arguments.

-> **Note:** Helpful Tips: I always use a short argument to reduce typing and time. :smile:
+> **Note:** Helpful Tips: You can always use a short argument to reduce typing and time.

 &nbsp;